 Unsweetened Applesauce

-Not only does the applesauce act as a binding agent, but it adds required moisture to baked items as well.
+Not only does the applesauce act as a binding agent, but it adds the required moisture to baked items as well.
 Its moisture content works best in brownies, cakes, bars, and quick bread.

 Unsweetened applesauce is also low in calories and fat.
 That makes it an excellent choice if you’re watching your waistline.
 It makes a perfect substitute for oil as well.